digidem/digital-democracy.org/_posts/blog/2020-06-17-color-coded-co-design-with-intentionality-respectful-technologies.md

 We don't want to do that labor or slow down to explain these topics to folks.
 We wanted a safe space where we didn't have to do that emotional labor and educational labor.

-**Karissa**

-What did it look like when it first started and how did it evolve?
+**What did it look like when it first started and how did it evolve?**

 **Cesia**